-H.C. is an associate in both the firm’s Bankruptcy & Corporate Restructuring and Litigation Departments.
+H.C. is a member in both the firm’s Bankruptcy & Corporate Restructuring and Litigation Departments.

 H.C. represents businesses confronting financial distress and other complex legal challenges.
 He prioritizes his clients’ business objectives and always seeks resolution at the earliest appropriate stage, informally where possible, but places great value on technical proficiency and creativity in court.
 His substantive and procedural knowledge and diverse experience give his clients a tactical advantage, particularly in contentious situations, regardless of the nature and scope of the case.